“Terpenes” is a major buzzword in the cannabis world, but what exactly are they? Wonder no more.

 Strains high in Caryophyllene: Hash Plant, OG Kush, Bubba Kush, and Chemdog.

 This terpene has an earthy, woody smell.
-It was first identified in hops, but it is also found in coriander, tobacco, pine, ginger, ginseng, and sage.
-Humulene is an isomer of caryophyllene and is usually found wherever caryophyllene is present.
-Concentrations of humulene in hops essential oil can be up to 40%.
+As a matter of fact was first identified in hops, but it is also found in coriander, tobacco, pine, ginger, ginseng, and sage.
+Humulene is related to caryophyllene and is usually found wherever caryophyllene is present.
+Humulene in hops as an essential oil and can be up to 40% of the hops total weight.
 This terpene is known to have anti-inflammatory effects and may be helpful to those with inflammatory diseases.

 Strains high in Humulene: Girl Scout Cookies, Headband, and White Widow.

 Limenene has a strong citrusy smell that is reminiscent of oranges.
 This is the terpene that causes citrus fruits to smell and taste citrusy, and is found in limes, lemons, oranges, as well as rosemary and peppermint.
-It is commonly used as a fragrance, especially in perfumes.
 Essential oils containing limonene are touted as having a huge variety of medical and psychological effects, including stress relief, combating depression, inducing creative thinking, and increasing energy.
 Cannabis strains high in limonene tend to be associated with the same uplifting effects.
 Limonene may also assist in absorbing other terpenes.
-This terpene is easy to identify in cannabis due to its clear citrus smell.

 Strains high in Limonene: Super Lemon Haze, Lemon Skunk, and OG Kush.